OpenTreeOfLife/reference-taxonomy/doc/method/introduction.md

 Life project, an aggregation of phylogenetic trees with tools for operating on them.

-In order to meet Open Tree's project requirements, the taxonomy is a synthesis of ten different source taxonomies with different strengths.
+In order to meet Open Tree's project requirements, the taxonomy is an automated synthesis of ten different source taxonomies with different strengths.
 The synthesis process is repeatable so that updates to source taxonomies can be incorporated easily.

 Like other biodiversity projects, Open Tree aggregates and reasons over information about taxa.
 Information about taxa is typically